Dukehjx/online-ordering-website/README.md

    npm install
    ```

-2. **Add Platform Logo**:
+2. **Add SoiMenu Logo**:
    - Save your logo as `logo.png` in the `public/` directory
-   - The logo represents the ordering system platform
+   - The logo represents the SoiMenu platform

 3. **Start development server**:
    ```bash